Solving Your Biggest Problems with BYOD

 BYOD is our life nowadays.
 With remote employees, virtual desktops, and cloud solutions rising, understanding how to implement the correct BYOD plan is paramount to your business's workflows, especially as we move into the holidays.
 More people will be at home, working or not, with your sensitive logins and data logged into their devices.
 The data is moving from office to office and now from personal device to person device, forcing BYOD to become our daily realities.
 But with every change comes their challenges, so how do you prepare for them?

 With around 235 million people using a smartphone in the United States, it is important to have a Bring Your Own Device (BYOD) Policy in place to help protect your IT infrastructure.
+Especially when 89% of employees say they would even take a pay cut to use a device of their choice for work purposes.
 Allowing employees to use their personal devices – such as cell phones, tablets and laptops – to access work-related data in the office or out in the field boosts productivity and cuts costs for businesses by not having to purchase the devices themselves.
 But it also opens your network up to all forms of cyber attacks.

 Employee Security training and compliance

 Employees are usually more than happy to bring and use their own devices for work.
 Studies say that 56% of businesses with a workplace mobility strategy report higher rates of employee satisfaction.
 However, employees need to adhere to a BYOD policy in order for the operation to be successful.
 IT departments need to create material to properly train their employees on the following practices:

 - What mobile operating systems (Android or iOS) will be supported?

 - What apps, if any, will be supported?

 - What reimbursements, if any, can the employees expect?

 - How will security issues with personal devices be addressed, including password policies, public Wi-Fi security, and loss and/or phone theft policies?